 UBI crosses swords again with Intesa on value of takeover bid

-MILAN, July 7 (Reuters) - UBI Banca UBI.MI on Tuesday reiterated its assessment that a takeover offer by rival Intesa Sanpaolo does not adequately reward its shareholders, amid an escalating war of words with Italy's second-biggest bank.
+MILAN, July 7 (Reuters) - UBI Banca UBI.MI on Tuesday fired back at rival Intesa Sanpaolo in an escalating war of words over a takeover offer from Italy's second largest bank, reiterating that the bid does not adequately reward its shareholders.

-Intesa formally launched its 3.5 billion euro ($4 billion) all-paper bid on Monday just days after UBI Banca told its shareholders on Friday the offer was not generous enough.
+Intesa formally launched its 3.5 billion euro ($4 billion) all-paper bid on Monday, just days after UBI Banca told its shareholders the offer was not generous enough.

+In a statement on Tuesday, UBI reiterated its opposition to the deal, saying it "includes a discount on the fundamental value" of the lender.

-Intesa has criticised UBI's stance and warned that shareholders who reject the bid will hold onto UBI shares that no longer include the premium currently priced in by markets.
+Intesa has criticised UBI's stance and warned that shareholders who reject the bid will be left holding UBI shares that no longer include the premium currently priced in by markets.

+UBI shares are trading slightly above the 1.7 exchange ratio Intesa is proposing, and analysts have warned the stock would drop sharply if the offer fell through.
+The bid offered a 23.7% premium to UBI's closing price on the day it was announced.

+If successful, the biggest European banking merger in over a decade is expected to spark further consolidation in Italy's fragmented banking sector.

 ($1 = 0.8867 euros)